Setting The Table for Thanksgiving Safety

-Parades, cooking, family, friends, and more cooking are in store for once Turkey Day arrives.
+Parades, cooking, family, friends, and more cooking are in store for Turkey Day.
 Distractions are inevitable, but don’t let them ruin your celebration.
 Even amidst the busy day, remember these key facts and pointers about Thanksgiving safety:

 If frying your turkey at home*, KNOW WHAT YOU ARE DOING.
-Follow all cooking and fire safety guidelines set forth by the USDA and NFPA.
+Follow all cooking and fire safety information set forth by the USDA and NFPA.